The Hope Institute

 The workshop is designed to foster the four cardinal elements of hope: attachment, survival/coping, mastery, and spirituality.

-The workshop is designed to run for five-weeks, two-hours a week (ten hours total).
+This standard version of the hope workshop is designed to run for five-weeks, two-hours a week (ten hours total).

 History